111nation/Text-Editor/README.md

-# Editor - Lightweight CLI Text Editor
+# Editor - Lightweight Terminal Text Editor

-**Editor** is an extremely simple-to-use CLI text editor.
+**Editor** is an extremely simple-to-use terminal text editor.
 Written in C, it offers simplicity while being very responsive and performant.
 Editor was inspired by and is a derivative of [antirez's kilo editor](https://viewsourcecode.org/snaptoken/kilo/index.html).

 ## Demo Video